-Observe the wiring diagram. $\rightarrow$ From page 59, section "Annex".
+Observe the wiring diagram. $\rightarrow$ From page 50, section "Annex".

-Extremely hot / cold surfaces, connections and thermal fluids BURNS/FREEZING OF LIMBS > Surfaces, connections and tempered thermal fluids can be extremely hot or cold depending on the operating mode.
-Avoid direct contact with surfaces, connections and thermal fluids! $\geq$ Wear your personnel protective equipment (e.g. temperature-resistant safety gloves, safety goggles).
+CAUTION Extremely hot / cold surfaces, connections and thermal fluids BURNS/FREEZING OF LIMBS h h P P -

+- Surfaces, connections and tempered thermal fluids can be extremely hot or cold depending on the operating mode. - Avoid direct contact with surfaces, connections and thermal fluids! - Wear your personnel protective equipment (e.g. temperature-resistant safety gloves, safety goggles).
-During an active circulation, the thermal fluid circuit is shut off by shut-off valves MATERIAL DAMAGE TO THE CIRCULATING PUMPS INSTALLED IN THE TEMPERATURE CONTROL UNIT

-Do not close the thermal fluid circuit during an active circulation by means of shut-off valves. ≻

-$\geq$ Warm the thermal fluid to room temperature before stopping the circulation.
+- During an active circulation, the thermal fluid circuit is shut off by shut-off valves MATERIAL DAMAGE TO THE CIRCULATING PUMPS INSTALLED IN THE TEMPERATURE CONTROL UNIT - Do not close the thermal fluid circuit during an active circulation by means of shut-off valves. - Warm the thermal fluid to room temperature before stopping the circulation.

-4.2.1 Filling and venting externally closed application
+Filling and venting externally closed application

-Non-compliance with the safety data sheet for the thermal fluid to be used INJURIES &gt; Risk of injury to the eyes, skin, respiratory tract. &gt; The safety data sheet for the thermal fluid to be used must be read prior to using it and its content must be respected. &gt; Observe the local regulations/work instructions. &gt; Wear your personal protective equipment (e.g. temperature-resistant safety gloves, safety goggles, safety footwear). &gt; Danger of slipping because floor and work area are contaminated.
-Clean the workplace; observe the proper disposal of thermal fluid and aids. → Page 15, section "Proper disposal of resources and consumables".
-NOTE Semi-automatic venting NOTE DAMAGE TO THE TEMPERATURE CONTROL UNIT An elevated tolerance time for the pressure drop can damage the pump if the thermal fluid level in the system is also too low.
-Constantly observe the thermal fluid level on the &gt;Sight glass&lt; [23] or the &gt;Level indicator and drain&lt; [38].
-Fill up the thermal fluid during the venting phase so the thermal fluid level does not fall below the minimum mark in the &gt;Sight glass&lt; [23] or the &gt;Level indicator and drain&lt; [38].
-INFORMATION Calculate whether the capacity of the &gt;Expansion vessel&lt; [18] can absorb the expansion volume during operation.
+4.2.1 Non-compliance with the safety data sheet for the thermal fluid to be used INJURIES Risk of injury to the eyes, skin, respiratory tract.
+The safety data sheet for the thermal fluid to be used must be read prior to using it and its content must be respected.
+Observe the local regulations/work instructions.
+Wear your personal protective equipment (e.g. temperature-resistant safety gloves, safety goggles, safety footwear).
+Danger of slipping because floor and work area are contaminated.
+Clean the workplace; observe the proper disposal of thermal fluid and aids. $\rightarrow$ Page 15, section "Proper disposal of resources and consumables" NOTE Semi-automatic venting DAMAGE TO THE TEMPERATURE CONTROL UNIT An elevated tolerance time for the pressure drop can damage the pump if the thermal fluid level in the system is also too low.
+Constantly observe the thermal fluid level on the >Level indicator/Level< [25].
+Fill up the thermal fluid during the venting phase so the thermal fluid level does not fall below the minimum mark.
+INFORMATION Calculate whether the capacity of the >Expansion vessel< [18] can absorb the expansion volume during operation.
 Assume the following volumes for this calculation: [Minimum filling capacity of the temperature control unit] + [Volume of the thermal fluid hoses] + [Jacket volume of your application] + [10% / 100 K].
+Fill levels in the >Level indicator/Level< [25]

-During the fill process, ensure any necessary measures, such as earthing the tanks, funnels and other aids, have been taken.
-Fill to the lowest possible height.
+- During the fill process, ensure any necessary measures, such as earthing the tanks, funnels and other aids, have been taken. - Fill to the lowest possible height.